huggingface/blog/multi-lora-serving.md

 Implementing Multi-LoRA serving can be really tricky, but due to awesome work by [punica-ai](https://github.com/punica-ai/punica) and the [lorax](https://github.com/predibase/lorax) team, optimized kernels and frameworks have been developed to make this process more efficient.
 TGI leverages these optimizations in order to provide fast and efficient inference with multiple LoRA models.

-Special thanks to the Punica, LoRAX, and SLoRA teams for their excellent and open work in multi-LoRA serving.
+Special thanks to the Punica, LoRAX, and S-LoRA teams for their excellent and open work in multi-LoRA serving.

 ## References